lililwavezlilil/Clone-Hero-x-RythymVerse-Song-Matcher/README.md

-# Clone-Hero-x-RythymVerse-Song-Matcher
+**Clone Hero x RythymVerse Song Matcher**
-Clone Hero x RythymVerse Song Matcher for labeling, displaying, and syncing songs to ensure duplicates aren't downloaded unless intended with a nice/simple UI
+*Clone Hero x RythymVerse Song Matcher for labeling, displaying, and syncing songs to ensure duplicates aren't downloaded unless intended with a nice/simple UI*

-⚠️ Security Notice: Antivirus False Positives
-Because this background service uses PyInstaller to package the local Python environment into a single executable, strict antivirus programs (such as Windows Defender) may occasionally flag it as a generic threat.
+**⚠️ Security Notice:** Antivirus False Positives Because this background service uses PyInstaller to package the local Python environment into a single executable, strict antivirus programs (such as Windows Defender) may occasionally flag it as a generic threat.
 This is a common false positive associated with compiled Python scripts.

 **Instructions:**